Grampers-Dev/Isolation/README.md

 The game functionality is powered by JavaScript, which is included in the `script.js` file.

-#### Bugs
+### Bugs

 - The player's fighter jet may not respond correctly to touch gestures for aiming.
 - [Intervention] Unable to preventDefault inside passive event listener due to target being treated as passive.
 - Prolonged touch input may result in unexpected behavior, including the player going outside the game canvas.
 - The reset button would only partly work by ending the game but not reloading the game into a fresh state.
 - Player input name would not display after the user enters their name.
-- When the payer dies the shooting sound keeps on playing.
+- When the player dies, the shooting sound keeps on playing.

-#### Bugfixes
+### Bugfixes

-While I have identified several issues within the game, it's important to note that I have encountered some challenges in addressing these bugs.
-However, I have taken steps to document the code for readability and future improvements, ensuring that other developers can review the code and potentially find solutions to these issues.
+While several issues within the game remain, I have documented the code for readability and future improvements, ensuring that other developers can review the code and potentially find solutions.

-Here's a summary of my efforts:
+#### Efforts to Address Bugs:

 1. **Touch Control Issue:**
-   - Despite my best efforts, I encountered difficulties in achieving precise touch control aiming on mobile and tablet devices.
-While the issue persists, I have documented the relevant code for further examination and potential improvements.
+   - Difficulty in achieving precise touch control aiming on mobile and tablet devices.
+   - Documented relevant code for further examination and potential improvements.

 2. **Prevent Default Warning:**
-   - I faced challenges in resolving the "preventDefault" warning related to passive event listeners.
-Although I couldn't eliminate this warning entirely, I have documented the code to provide insights for future development.
+   - Challenges in resolving the "preventDefault" warning related to passive event listeners.
+   - Documented the code to provide insights for future development.

 3. **Prolonged Touch Input Behavior:**
-   - The unexpected behavior during prolonged touch input remains unresolved.
-Nevertheless, I have documented the code involved in touch event handling, which may aid in diagnosing and rectifying this issue.
+   - Unexpected behavior during prolonged touch input remains unresolved.
+   - Documented the code involved in touch event handling for diagnosing and rectifying this issue.

 4. **Reset Button Functionality:**
    - The reset button's partial functionality has not been fully resolved.
-I have documented the code for the reset button, allowing for potential future enhancements.
+   - Documented the code for the reset button, allowing for potential future enhancements.

+### Update

+- I applied fixes for this where the shooting sound stops and the game reloads correctly.
+- Users can re-start the game now.

-5. **Player Input Name Display:**
+1. **Player Input Name Display:**
-   - Despite our efforts, the issue with player input names not displaying has not been fixed.
-I have documented the code related to player names, which could assist in finding a solution.
+   - Issue with player input names not displaying remains unresolved.
+   - Documented the code related to player names to assist in finding a solution.

-6. **Endless Shooting Sound:**
+2. **Endless Shooting Sound:**
-   - The issue of continuous shooting sound after the player's death remains unresolved.
-I have documented the code related to audio management for reference in future fixes.
+   - Issue of continuous shooting sound after the player's death remains unresolved.
+   - Documented the code related to audio management for reference in future fixes.

-My commitment to improving the game experience remains steadfast.
-I appreciate your understanding and patience as I continue to work on addressing these challenges.

 ## Technologies Used

 This project is built using the following technologies:

-- **HTML:** The structure of the game and user interface is developed using HTML (Hypertext Markup Language), providing the foundation for the game's layout and content.
+- **HTML:** Structure of the game and user interface.

-- **CSS:** Cascading Style Sheets (CSS) are used to style and design the game's appearance, including layouts, colors, fonts, and responsive design elements.
+- **CSS:** Styling and design of the game's appearance, including layouts, colors, fonts, and responsive design elements.

-- **JavaScript:** The game functionality and interactivity are powered by JavaScript, enabling dynamic gameplay, user input handling, and game logic.
+- **JavaScript:** Game functionality and interactivity, enabling dynamic gameplay, user input handling, and game logic.

 ## Validation and Quality Assurance

-I'm dedicated to maintaining the quality and reliability of my codebase.
-To ensure that my JavaScript code meets high coding standards and is free of potential errors, I validated it using JSHint ([jshint.com](https://jshint.com/)).

-Key points regarding my JavaScript code validation:

-- I used JSHint to analyze my JavaScript file, checking for syntax errors, coding conventions, and potential issues.
+Ensuring the quality and reliability of the codebase through validation and testing:

-- My JavaScript code passes through JSHint validation with no warnings, demonstrating my commitment to clean and well-structured code.
+- **JavaScript:** Validated using JSHint ([jshint.com](https://jshint.com/)).
+The code passes with no warnings.

-I also conducted HTML and CSS validation using the W3C Markup Validation Service ([validator.w3.org](https://validator.w3.org/)) to ensure comprehensive quality assurance.
+- **HTML and CSS:** Validated using the W3C Markup Validation Service ([validator.w3.org](https://validator.w3.org/)).

-- Both my HTML and CSS pass through validation with no warnings or errors.

-Thank you for choosing my game, and I hope you have a fantastic time playing it!
+## Deployment

+### Deploy to GitHub Pages

+The site was deployed to GitHub Pages:

+1. Go to Settings in the repository.
+2. Navigate to the **Pages** tab.
+3. Under **Source**, select the branch (e.g., **main**), then click **save**.
+4. The page will refresh with a ribbon display indicating the successful deployment.

+### Fork the Repository

+To fork the repository:

+1. Log in to **GitHub** and locate the [repository](https://github.com/Grampers-Dev/Isolation).
+2. Click the **'Fork'** button on the right-hand side to create a copy of the repository in your GitHub account.

+### Create a Local Clone

+To clone the repository:

+1. Click on the **code** tab in the repository.
+2. Copy the URL in the **Clone with HTTPS** section.
+3. Open **Git Bash** in your IDE.
+4. Change the current working directory to the desired location for the clone.
+5. Type `git clone` and paste the copied URL.
+6. Press **enter** to create the local clone.

+The live link to the GitHub repository: <https://grampers-dev.github.io/Isolation/>

 ## Credits

 - Fighter Jet Image: [Image Source](https://www.google.ie/)
-- Background image and Game Canvas [Image Source](https://www.vecteezy.com/)
+- Background image and Game Canvas: [Image Source](https://www.vecteezy.com/)
 - Sound Effects: [Sound Source](https://pixabay.com/)
 - Enemy Target Image: [Image Source](https://www.vecteezy.com/)
 - Game Development: [Graham Walsh](https://grampers-dev.github.io/Isolation/)